dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 Anything can be a computer.
 Babbage built computers in 19th century England.
-An abacus is a computer that is rather manually operated, where the RAM actualy resides in the human mind.
+An abacus is a computer that is rather manually operated, where the RAM actually resides in the human mind.
 So what's the difference between a quantum computer and a cosmic quantum computer?
-Nothing but scale.
+Nothing but scale, with a little imagination.

 If there are no size constraints on a giant cosmic, quantum computer then any set of particles could represent information in a virtual